-Legislative Platform: Support legislation or a budget proposal which would continue to provide local jurisdictions with state funding for foreclosure prevention counseling programs, and for purchasing, redeveloping, and selling foreclosed properties to low income buyers.
+Legislative Platform: Seek, advocate, and support legislation or a budget proposal which would continue to provide local jurisdictions with funding to operate foreclosure prevention counseling programs, and to purchase, redevelop, and sell foreclosed properties to low income buyers.

-Background: Since January 2007, San Joaquin County has experienced over 20,000 residential foreclosures and there is no foreseeable end.
-This rate equates to almost one in every twenty homes being foreclosed upon, ranking the County within the top five jurisdictions in the State and in the nation as most severely impacted by the housing foreclosure crisis.
+Background: Since January 2007, San Joaquin County has experienced over 30,000 residential foreclosures and there is no foreseeable end.
+This rate equates to almost one in every five homes being foreclosed upon, ranking the County within the top jurisdictions in the State and in the nation as most severely impacted by the housing foreclosure crisis.